-Arkansas is located in the south central region of the United States.
+Arkansas is located in the south-central region of the United States.
 It was admitted as the 25th state on June 15, 1836.
-Arkansas borders Missouri to the north, and Tennessee and Mississippi to the east, Louisiana to the south, Texas to the southwest and Oklahoma to the west.
-When it comes to area, Arkansas is 29th largest state while it’s currently 33rd largest in population.
+Arkansas borders Missouri to the north, Tennessee and Mississippi to the east, Louisiana to the south, Texas to the southwest and Oklahoma to the west.
+When it comes to area, Arkansas is the 29th largest state while it’s currently 33rd largest in population.
 I’m sure that it’s a good idea for us to talk more about Arkansas facts in this article.

 1. The Natural State Nickname of Arkansas was Created in 1970s

 The official state nickname of Arkansas is The Natural State.
-It was created in 1970s for state tourism advertising.
+It was created in the 1970s for state tourism advertising.
 Arkansas indeed maintains 52 state parks while there are 7 properties in Arkansas maintained by the National Park Service.
-The Buffalo National River is one of the natural tourist attraction in Arkansas that give it reason to be called the Natural State.
+The Buffalo National River is one of the natural tourist attractions in Arkansas that give it reason to be called the Natural State.

 2. Little Rock is the Capital and Most Populous City of Arkansas

 Little Rock is located in the central portion of Arkansas that becomes the capital city of the state.
 Little Rock is also currently the most populous city in Arkansas.
 In 1821 (during territorial period), the capital of Arkansas was relocated to Little Rock from Arkansas Post.
 Arkansas Post is now U.S. National Memorial.

 3. The Northern Mockingbird is the State Bird of Arkansas